Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 fields.openshift_cluster = development

-Most dashboards in application have filter Cluster, that can help you filter the data from specific cluster.
+Most dashboards in the application have a filter Cluster that can help you filter the data from a specific cluster.

 Cluster filter